OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

     test_df = df.copy()
     test_df = test_df.drop("sequence", axis=1)

-Now, we will create the train and test set for cross-validation of the results using the ``train_test_split`` function from sklearn's model_selection module with test_size size equal to 30% of the data.
+Now, we create the train and test set for cross-validation of the results using the ``train_test_split`` function from sklearn's model_selection module with test_size size equal to 30% of the data.
 Also, to maintain reproducibility of the results, a random_state is also assigned.